JPro-one/JPro-Documentation/README.md

 Does JPro work in combination with Gluon?
 ```
 * JPro works without any problem with the [javafxmobile-plugin](https://bitbucket.org/javafxports/javafxmobile-plugin).
+But it's currently doesn't work with the Charm library, specifically when the class [MobileApplication](http://docs.gluonhq.com/charm/javadoc/4.3.3/com/gluonhq/charm/glisten/application/MobileApplication.html) is used.

 ```
 Does the ScenicView work in combination with JPro?